crossplane/crossplane/design/one-pager-default-resource-class.md

 ## Proposed Workflow

 While it will remain possible to explicitly reference an underlying resource class, developers will now have the option to omit the class reference and rely on falling back to whatever operators have deemed an appropriate default.
-The default resource class will be distinguished via annotation:
+The default resource class will be distinguished via the `default` and `abstractResource` fields:

 ```yaml
 apiVersion: core.crossplane.io/v1alpha1